vitalets/global-cache/README.md

 }
 ```

-The result of `globalCache.getStale(key)` is different for presistent and non-persistent values:
+The result of `globalCache.getStale(key)` is different for presistent and non-persistent keys:
-- **non-persistent**: it returns the current value (as it will be cleared right after test run end)
+- **non-persistent**: returns the current value (as it will be cleared right after test run end)
-- **persistent**: it returns the previous value that was replaced during the test run (as the current value can be reused in future runs)
+- **persistent**: returns the previous value that was replaced during the test run (as the current value can be reused in future runs)

 > [!TIP]
 > Check out a fully working example of [cleanup](/examples/cleanup/).